dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 ### Schema defaults only

 Sometimes it is useful to have defaults in the database schema created by EF Core migrations without EF Core ever using these values for inserts.
-This can be achieved by configuring the property as <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.PropertyBuilder.ValueGeneratedNever%2A?displayProperty=nameWithType> For example:
+This can be achieved by configuring the property as <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.PropertyBuilder.ValueGeneratedNever*?displayProperty=nameWithType> For example:

 <!--
         modelBuilder